New Netherlander: History

 The Dutch set up two forts, Fort Nassau in 1614 and Fort Orange in 1624, both named for the Dutch noble House of Orange-Nassau.
 New Amsterdam was founded in 1624.
-The ship Nieu Nederlandt departed with the first settlers, consisting of thirty Flemish Walloon families.
-The families were spread out over the entire territory claimed by the company.
-To the north a few families were left at the mouth of the Connecticut River, while to the south some families were settled at Burlington Island on the Delaware River.
-Others were left on Nut Island at the mouth of the Hudson River, while the remaining families were taken up the Hudson to Fort Orange.
-Later in 1624 and through 1625 six additional ships sailed for New Netherland with colonists, livestock and supplies.

 The southern outpost on the Delaware Bay was discontinued to focus the Company's resources on the area around New Amsterdam.
-The Dutch finally established a garrison at Bergen, which allowed settlement west of the Hudson within the province of New Netherland.
+The Dutch finally established a garrison at Bergen, which allowed settlement west of the Hudson within New Netherland.
 Due to a war between the Mohawk and Mahican tribes in 1625, the women and children upriver at Fort Orange were re-located.
 In the spring of 1626, Minuit arrived to succeed Willem Verhulst, who had authorized the construction of a fort at the tip of Manhattan Island.
 Fort Amsterdam was designed by Cryn Fredericksz.
 Construction started in 1625.

 The third Director of New Netherland, Peter Minuit, was a German-born Huguenot who worked for the Dutch West India Company.
 Minuit purchased the island of Manhattan from the Lenape.

 In 1630, the managers of the West India Company, in order to tempt the ambition of capitalists, offered certain exclusive privileges to the members of the company.